Nicolas0672/video-game-capstone-3/README.md

 ## 🏆 What’s Impressive

-- Service orchestration with Checkout and ShoppingCart services.
+- End-to-End workflow: Checkout service handles multiple steps atomically.
 - Comprehensive exception handling with meaningful HTTP status codes.
-- Role-based access control with annotations (`@PreAuthorize`) for Admin/User.
+- Role-based access control for Admin/User using Spring Security annotations (@PreAuthorize).
-- Clean and modular architecture, making it easy to extend.
+- Clean and modular architecture, easy to extend or maintain.
+- Integration Ready: Swagger and Postman for API exploration and testing.

 ## 💻 How I Worked on This

 - Extended pre-built Spring Boot code to include advanced cart, checkout, and profile features.
 - Added validation, exception handling, and role-based security.
+- Refactored code to be clean, maintainable, and production-ready.
-- Focused on clean, maintainable code while implementing realistic e-commerce workflows.
+- Focused on realistic e-commerce workflows and engineering best practices.

 ## 🧪 Testing & API Documentation